ProjectEDUGAME/SE-2021-22-group-21/README.md

 ### 2. Contribution

-Data structure of JSON file was created by Sofie and Hash.
+UserModel structure of JSON file was created by Sofie and Hash.